 This is a peer-reviewed journal.
 The Journal publishes basic research on how business manages and engages with risk or uncertainty, and basic research on the resulting effect on society, so as to produce evidence-based quality knowledge that can impact the practice of business.

 Much of the spectrum of how business engages with risk, and how such engagement, in turn, impacts society is opaque.
 Thereover, this journal is sensitive to the conceptual and practical considerations imposed on scholars of business by this opaqueness.

 The Journal was first published in 1964 as a business publication of St John’s University to encourage the practical and applicative side of inquiry on the New York economy.
 It has evolved into an impactful academic journal.

-This Journal (ISSN 0034-6456) is indexed on the Web of Science, Cabell Whitelist, ProQuest and EBSCO.
-Full text of recent issues is also available on ProQuest (Global Collection), EBSCO (Business Source Primer) and at IgnitEd.
+This Journal (ISSN 0034-6456) is on Cabell Whitelist, and in full-text on the Web of Science (Emerging Sources), ProQuest (Global Collection), EBSCO (Business Source Primer) and at IgnitEd.
 The Main Library of St. John’s University in New York maintains a complete archive of the Journal’s issues.

 The Journal is not a profit-making endeavor.
 It has no submission fee.
 It is supported by voluntary contributions and donors.

 The Peter J. Tobin College of Business at St John’s University publishes the Journal in hard copy form in January and June.